Internal circulation reactor

-The IC reactor typically comes as part of a two-stage anaerobic digestion system where it is preceded by an acidification and hydrolysis tank.
-Effluent leaving the IC reactor will often require aerobic treatment to reduce biochemical (BOD) and COD to discharge consent levels.
+The IC reactor typically comes as part of a series of anaerobic digestion system where it is preceded by thermal hydrolysis, acidogenesis, and acetogenesis, with high methanogenic activity in the IC reactor being an indicator of its efficiency.
+Effluent leaving the IC reactor may require further aerobic treatment to reduce biochemical (BOD) and chemical oxygen demand (COD) to levels consistent with local legislation.